Bobbie Wygant

-Bobbie Wygant (born Roberta Connolly; November 22, 1926) is an American television news reporter, film critic, talk show host, and interviewer who has worked for NBC 5 for over 70 years.
-She is known for her filmed interviews with celebrities.
+Roberta Frances Wygant (née Connolly; November 22, 1926 – February 18, 2024) was an American television news reporter, film critic, talk show host, and interviewer who worked for Fort Worth, Texas, television station KXAS-TV (originally known as WBAP-TV) for over 70 years.
+She was known for her filmed interviews with celebrities.

 Early years

 The granddaughter of Mr. and Mrs. Robert E. Connolly, Wygant was born in Lafayette, Indiana.

 She described her ancestry as French, Irish, and Texan.
-She has two younger brothers, Gordon and Carl Connolly.
+She had two younger brothers, Gordon and Carl Connolly.
 Their mother died of cancer when Wygant was 16 years old.
 She remained a full-time student while caring for her mother during her extended illness, after which she maintained the home for her father and her brothers.
-Her mother's death discouraged her from pursuing a career as a doctor, which she had originally intended.
+Her mother's death discouraged her from pursuing a career as a physician, which she had originally intended.

 A trip to the 1939 New York World's Fair sparked her interest in television as she visited an experimental TV studio and appeared in front of a camera.
 Wygant graduated from St. Francis High School and from Purdue University in 1947, majoring in media broadcasting as well as psychology.
-At Purdue she was a member of Alpha Epsilon Rho, Alpha Xi Delta sorority, Gold Peppers, Purdue Playshop, and the WBAA staff.
+At Purdue, she was a member of Alpha Epsilon Rho, Alpha Xi Delta sorority, Gold Peppers, Purdue Playshop, and the WBAA staff.

 Career

-Wygant started her journalist career working for the Texas station KXAS-TV in 1948, then known as WBAP-TV.
+Wygant started her journalism career working for WBAP-TV in 1948.
 Her hiring occurred two weeks before the station began broadcasting.
 She began as a writer, creating copy for "commercials, intros to shows, whatever needed to be written."

-Later she worked in front of cameras, helping hosts of programs.
+Later, Wygant worked in front of cameras, helping hosts of programs.
 She gained her own talk program, Dateline, in 1960 after she filled in for a week when the original host was sick with the flu.
 She interviewed a variety of guests on it.
-That made her the first woman in the southwestern United States to host a general-interest talk program.
-Around 1975, after a change in station ownership, she began working in the news department, particularly teaming with Chip Moody on Inside Area 5, which featured interviews and coverage of community activities.
+This made her the first woman in the southwestern United States to host a general-interest talk program.

+Around 1975, after a change in station ownership, Wygant began working in the news department, particularly teaming with Chip Moody on Inside Area 5, which featured interviews and coverage of community activities.
 Beginning in 1977, she was co-host of the local component of The Jerry Lewis MDA Labor Day Telethon.
-Wygant is a founding member of the National Broadcast Film Critics Association.
+Wygant was a founding member of the national Broadcast Film Critics Association.

 Celebrity interviews

-Over the course of her career in television, Wygant has interviewed hundreds of celebrities.
-These include The Beatles, Madonna, Bob Hope, and Bette Davis.
-The interviews mainly focus on the celebrity's latest work, such as an actor's most recent film.
-In preparation for an interview, she says that she does the necessary research independently.
-Her interviewing style has been praised by the likes of Stanley Kramer and Dustin Hoffman.
+Over the course of her career in television, Wygant interviewed hundreds of celebrities.
+These included Farrah Fawcett, The Beatles, Madonna, Redd Foxx, Bob Hope, and Bette Davis.
+The interviews mainly focused on the celebrity's latest work, such as an actor's most recent film.
+In preparation for an interview, she said that she did the necessary research independently.
+Her interviewing style was praised by the likes of Stanley Kramer and Dustin Hoffman.